What is Aesthetic Dermatology

 Aesthetic dermatology is treatment for the skin, hair or body that is meant to enhance the appearance of a patient.

 It is dermatology that is focused on enhancing looks instead of eradicating disease.
-Aesthetic dermatology can have the beneficial side effects of improving self-confidence and self-perception, benefiting the patient’s mental health.
+Aesthetics dermatology can have the beneficial side effects of improving self-confidence and self-perception, benefiting the patient’s mental health.

 What is an Aesthetic Dermatologist